LukasPedersen/Park-n-Wash/ReedMe.md

 ```
 ### ToDo list
 - [x] User can see all available parking spots.
-- [ ] User can select parking spot from the list af all available parking spots.
+- [x] User can select parking spot from the list af all available parking spots.
-- [ ] User can select type of ticket for selected porking spot.
+- [ ] User can select type of ticket for selected parking spot.
 - [ ] User gets a ticket with, a parking spot id, ticket id, ticket type, timestamp, and a pin code
 - [ ] On checkout user will input ticket(pin code) and get it back with a new time stamp and a receipt for payment
 ## Contributors